 Note: If the transaction belongs to a tag block member, the tag must be selected to update from the Tag drop list.
-Otherwise, the transaction's parent tag will automatically be selected.
+Otherwise, the transaction's parent tag will be selected automatically.

-- Data Source: This parameter is used to select the data source.
-Options include Read Buffer (default), Scratch Buffer, Global Buffer, Cache, Event Counter or Rolling Buffer.
+- Data Source: This parameter specifies the data source.
+Options include Read Buffer (default), Scratch Buffer, Global Buffer, Cache, Event Counter, or Rolling Buffer.
 If the scratch or global buffer option is selected, users must specify which buffer index using the spin control to the right of the radio button.
 If no data has been stored in the scratch or global buffer when this command is executed, the tag value will be set to zero or a null string.
 If the event counter option is selected, the tag will be updated with the transaction's current event count.
-If the cache option is selected, the tag will be updated with the last value written to the tag. - Data starts at current buffer pointer: This checkbox should be selected if the data for the selected tag begins at the current pointer position of the selected data source.
+If the cache option is selected, the tag will be updated with the last value written to the tag. - Data starts at current buffer pointer: This option should be checked if data for the selected tag begins at the current pointer position of the selected data source.
 The pointer must have been set prior to the execution of this command with either Move Buffer Pointer or Seek Character commands.
-For more information, refer to Buffer Pointers and Tips and Tricks: Delimited Lists.
+For more information, refer to Buffer Pointers and Delimited Lists.